 Health Information Technology (HIT) is the backbone of the healthcare universe.
-Doctors, administrators, nurses, and a range of healthcare professionals across fields look to this function for access to important patient data that can be made available at a moment’s notice.
+Doctors, administrators, nurses, and a range of healthcare professionals across fields look to this function for access to important patient data that can be made available immediately.
 Health Information Technology professionals make this possible.

 Using industry-standard programs, applications, and best practices, HIT workers are charged with inputting, trafficking and updating patient information, and filing that data into Electronic Healthcare Records (EHRs) for future reference and recall.
-These records typically contain information such as patient medical histories, diagnostic results, symptoms, test result information, and doctor’s notes.
-As a primary principle of this field, confidentiality is key and is a chief focus for Health Information Technology professionals.
+These records typically contain patient medical histories, diagnostic results, symptoms, test result information, and doctor’s notes.
+As a primary principle of this field, confidentiality is critical and is a chief focus for Health Information Technology professionals.

-Through the HIT program at CBD College, future HIT Professionals will be taught all the industry-standard and emerging EHR systems, medical terminology, ICD-10 and CPT codes and healthcare industry best practices.
+Through the Health Information Technology program at CBD College, future HIT Professionals will be taught all the industry-standard and emerging EHR systems, medical terminology, ICD-10 and CPT codes and healthcare industry best practices.

-CBD College’s HIT program is 100% online*, allowing the flexibility of obtaining an associates degree in a growing field as a full-time, digital curriculum for our students that can be based around their busy schedules and lives.
+CBD College’s Health Information Technology program is 100% online*, allowing the flexibility of obtaining an associates degree in a growing field as a full-time, digital curriculum for our students that can be based on their busy schedules and lives.

 Why a Health Information Technology Degree?

-CBD believes that this career field is not only key to the current state of our healthcare system, but will become more important as time goes on.
+CBD believes that this career field is not only vital to the current state of our healthcare system, but will become more essential as time goes on.
 Industry analysts estimate there will be 1.9 million new jobs in the healthcare field between 2018 and 2028*.
 Our goal is to put you in the best position to become a valuable, professional contributor to the healthcare economy.

-The HIT program is a 100% online, full-time digital course that can be built around your schedule.
+The Health Information Technology program is a 100% online, full-time digital course that can be built around your schedule.
 CBD is an institution that understands that many of our students are part-time workers, paying their way through school, and so with that in mind, we’ve built the HIT program to be adaptive to our student’s needs as well.

 Outside of the coursework, CBD offers one-on-one guidance from our career services department to help you land on your feet in the job market after you graduate, and make the skills you obtain through this program an attractive qualification for future employers in the healthcare industry.

-As part of the HIT program, students enrolled in the course will receive 40 hours of hands-on training as part of their practical curriculum in the program.
-This will simulate real-life deployments of their coursework and help them sharpen their skills before entering into the workforce.
+As part of the Health Information Technology program, students enrolled in the course will receive 40 hours of hands-on training as part of their practical curriculum in the program.
+This will simulate real-life deployments of their coursework and help them sharpen their skills before entering the workforce.